 Lithops is known as the living stone plant (and occasionally called “split rocks” or “pebble plants”) due to its appearance.
 They are small, drought-resistant plants that often don’t grow more than an inch above the surface of the soil.
-The plants have two thick-padded leaves that resemble both a cleft in a hoof — sometimes earning it the endearing name of “butt plant” — or a couple green to gray stones, depending on the color of the lithops.
-They’re a rather tricky variety of succulent, and its watering schedule requires the utmost attention and care.
+Lithops have two thick-padded leaves that resemble both a cleft in a hoof — sometimes earning it the endearing name of “butt plant” — or a couple green to gray stones, depending on the color of the plant.
+Keeping your lithops alive can be quite a complex task.
+You may know how to water a succulent, but lithops are rather tricky variety, and its watering schedule requires the utmost attention and care.

 How often should you water lithops?

 Because they don’t have a stem, a majority of the lithops plant grows underground.
 This helps the plant retain moisture and means that it doesn’t require constant watering.
 As with most members of the succulent family, you’ll want to plant your lithops in a pot with good drainage.
 They’re finicky plants that prefer water during some stages of their yearly growth cycle and dry soil during others.
 Overwatering is a main cause of lithops (and succulent) death, so it’s worth watching the signs your lithops is giving you in regard to whether it needs water or not.

 It’s best with lithops to follow the soak-and-dry method that’s used with other types of succulents.
 Drench the soil when it’s time to water, then wait until the pot fully dries out before watering again.
 Lithops like being watered most during late spring and summer, but it may need the occasional watering during the winter.
 At the height of its growth period in warmer months, you’ll likely find yourself watering once every two weeks.
 It’s a general rule of thumb to follow, but always make sure the soil is dry before watering to be sure.